Lipton2777/tf-aws-eKYC-Lipton-task-1/README.md

 <b>d) Safely identify inefficiencies:  </b>The right-sizing efforts will have a direct impact on our overall cloud expenditure.
 An automated right-sizing process should be part of our continuous management process and could considerably reduce cloud cost.

-<b>f) Allocate cost based on activity: </b>For public cloud resources this is straight forward.
+<b>e) Allocate cost based on activity: </b>For public cloud resources this is straight forward.
 Charging for exactly what we are using is a fundamental mechanism of the framework, and not relaying that cost to the business units means missing a great opportunity to increase cost awareness.